Signs of Mold Under Refrigerators

 It is also important to distinguish mold-related staining from simple dirt buildup.
 Dirt typically wipes away easily and does not return after cleaning.
 Mold-related staining, however, often reappears even after surface cleaning, especially if moisture conditions remain unchanged.

-Recurring stains may indicate hidden moisture problems beneath the appliance.
-In situations where staining continues to develop, reviewing detect hidden refrigerator water line leaks can help determine whether moisture sources are contributing to the discoloration.
+Recurring stains may indicate hidden moisture beneath the appliance.
+If staining keeps developing near the rear of the refrigerator or along the tubing route, checking for a hidden refrigerator water line leak can help determine whether an active water source is feeding the discoloration.

 Soft or Warped Flooring Beneath the Appliance